-- Credits: 3 quarter credit hours - Prerequisites: AHP155, MBBP155, MBGP155, MBRP155, MBYP155 - Course Hours: 100 contact hours (Lecture 0, Lab 0, Externship 100) (On Ground 100, Digital 0)
+- Credits: 3 quarter credit hours - Prerequisites: PTB151, PTG151, PTP151, PTR151, PTY151 - Course Hours: 100 contact hours (Lecture 0, Lab 0, Externship 100) (On Ground 100, Digital 0)

-This externship is designed to provide practical on-the-job experiences that augment the student's in-class experiences.
-Students are required to complete the 100-hour externship program at a work site connected with their field of study, which normally includes health care facilities such as private or group practices, clinics, and industrial clinics.
+The Pharmacy Technician Externship II course is an opportunity for students to focus on pharmacy technician skills.
+The externship is designed to provide practical on-the-job experiences that augment the student's in-class experiences.
+Students are required to complete the 100-hour externship program at a work site connected with their field of study, which normally includes health care facilities, such as private or group practices, hospital or retail pharmacies, and clinics.
+Exercises and practice examinations from a Pharmacy Technician Certification Board (PTCB) review book are provided to help students prepare for the Pharmacy Technician Certification Examination (PTCE).
 This course is also designed to develop professional skills and proactive career management.
+This course may include both classroom and online activities such as video, tests/quizzes, simulations, and discussion boards.
+This course may include out-of-class work such as reading and writing assignments, practice and practical application assignments, and projects.